Mediterranean Fish Stew

 Oh, and it’s also the best kind of healthy but hearty warm comfort food.
 A big bowl of soup, filled with fish and vegetables, served with a side of steamed or roasted vegetables and a loaf of bread is about as perfect as you can get for a quick and easy winter dinner.

 Best Fish for Stew

-Different kinds of fish should be cooked differently, and for this stew, we want something that will hold its texture.
+Different kinds of fish require different cooking methods, and for this stew, we need something that will hold its texture.
 Many types of fish have a strong, oily flavor which overpowers the soup, or are too delicate to add to a soup.